Sjord/Sjord.github.io/_posts/2024-06-18-htmx-content-security-policy.md

 - [*hx-on* attributes](https://htmx.org/docs/#hx-on)
 - *hx-vals* or *hx-headers* with the `js:` or `javascript:` prefix

-For these to work, you have to allow evaluating dynamic code, using the CSP option `unsafe-eval`.
+For these to work, the application has to allow evaluating dynamic code, using the CSP option `unsafe-eval`.
 However, allowing `unsafe-eval` immediately makes it possible to inject JavaScript using HTMX functionality.

 For example, injecting the following tag shows an alert popup: